raregamer/100-days-of-code/log.md

          Even though I only worked an hour today on coding.
 My Python homework came out well.
 I really took my time on breaking everything down pre-coding in my pseudo code.
 I think I got a little lazy in the last part when I could have made the code even cleaner with another function to display things out.
 I could always refactor it, but either way I think it is pretty readable for anyone.
 On a side note coming from Java and JavaScript, one thing that confuses me a little in Python is the syntax on “for loops”.
 Although it makes it up, with how easy it is to get through an array.

+### Day 36: Nov 11, Monday 2018
+**Today’s Progress**:
+            Today I worked with the document object in JavaScript.
+Using it to manipulate and add interactivity with CSS elements on the HTML page.
+**Thoughts**
+         Not much to talk about just got a pretty high overview today and worked with some selectors in the DOM.
+Thankfully it was all pretty straight forward, using pretty standard methods.
+I got familiar with event listeners when I was learning Android development in the past.

+### Day 37: Nov 12, Tuesday 2018
+**Today’s Progress**:
+            Today I practiced more with manipulating elements/nodes(whatever you want to call it) in the DOM.
+**Thoughts**
+         Today I used the DOM to add and remove elements from the HTML page.
+I am getting a little bored with all the lessons I am taking.
+After I finish this section I am going to find a project to work on for a couple days.
+I am going to build a static site again maybe using some JavaScript I learned.
+It has been a while since my last project using CSS, and I want to revisit what I learned prior and still be sharp with it.
+One hard thing about programming is there are so many moving pieces, but I want to stay sharp on older concepts.
+Though I am not using them every day on projects.
+How can you stay sharp if you are trying to learn other concepts also?
+(I am going to ask this on Reddit now that I am thinking about it so much.)